 Read more about energy concessions that may be available to eligible SA residents.

 Because everyone uses different amounts of electricity at different times and there are various providers across South Australia, there won’t be an average electricity bill that applies to everyone across the state.
-According to the Independent Competition and Regulatory Commission (ICRC)’s Retail electricity price investigation 2024-27, the regulated benchmark price (using the Default Market Offer) for Adelaide in 2023-24 was $3,374, the highest of any of the recorded cities.4
+According to the Independent Competition and Regulatory Commission (ICRC)’s Retail electricity price investigation 2024-27, the regulated reference price (using the Default Market Offer) for Adelaide in 2023-24 was $3,374, the highest of any of the recorded cities.3

 As the Head of Energy at Compare the Market, Meredith O’Brien believes in educating Australian customers about the everchanging gas and electricity market so they can adjust their energy usage habits and get the most out of their energy plans.